RayyanNafees/amulet/README.md

 - Reminds the user to revise short notes of the previous topic done by the class via notifications before the lecture
 - Schedules H.W Questions + Assignment deadline for the students updated by CR with their answers released the day before deadline
 - CR + Faculty admin panel to tell which class gonna be the next lecture
-- Progress tracker based on Class attendance % + assignments + doubts solved
+- Progress tracker based on Class attendance % + assignments + doubts solved (shows u unread notes to push the student to atleast have a look at em)
 - Doubt section for asking fellow students/faculty teacher class doubts
 - Help alert, create a public alert of which subject & topic u are weak and u want someone's help of to notify your fellow student/faculty teacher giving the teacher a detailed analysis
 - Lecture Roadmap, shows what topics will be covered in what dates through the semester and notifies the user if he is back on some topics (shows checklist of topcis for the user to tick and track his progress with the Ques/Ans of the questions + PYQs updated by class rep)